natharyan/natharyan/README.md

 - ⚡ Fun fact: ...
 -->

 Welcome to my GitHub Repository that houses the codebases of all my projects.
-You can learn more about me on my [website](https://natharyan.github.io/) (to be updated).
+You can learn more about me on my [website](https://natharyan.github.io/).

 - 🏫 I am currently a senior at Ashoka University with a major in Computer Science and minor in Mathematics.
 - 🔭 My research interests lie in Multi Party Computation and Zero-Knowledge Arguments.